-Author(s) Sample Size [Method(s) Findings Weiss, Lawrence A. (1990) The sample consists of 99 firms declar- ingbankruptcy with 26 firms from NYSE and 73 from the AMEX, 1979 - 1986 The direct costs of bankruptcy was estimated by dividing all the legal and other professional and administrative fees associated with bankruptcy filing to market value of equity, book value of debt plus market value of equity and book value of total asset all measured at the fiscal year-end prior to the bankruptcy filing The average direct costs of bankruptcy were 20.6% of the market value of equity, 3.1% of the book value of debt plus the market value of equity and 2.8% of the book value of total assets GuffèyandMoore (1991) The sample consists of 16 bankrupt trucking firms from 1970- 1985 The direct costs were estimated by dividing the total of legal, administrative, professional and minor costs for each firm compared to the book value of assets of the year prior to the petition year for each of the five years up to the year of petition.
+Author(s) Sample Size Method(s) Findings Weiss, Lawrence A. (1990) The sample consists of 99 firms declar- ingleandruptcywith 26 firms fionnNYSE and 73 from the AMEX, 1979 - 1986 The direct costs of bankruptcy was estimated by dividing all the legal and other professional and administrative fees associated with bankruptcy filing to market value of equity, book value of debt plus market value of equity and book value of total asset all measured at the fiscal year-end prior to the bankruptcy filing The average direct costs of bankruptcy were 20.6% of the market value of eq- uity, 3.1% of the book value of debt plus the market value of equity and 2.8% of the book value of total assets GuffeyandMoore (1991) The sample consists of 16 bankrupt trucking firms from 1970- 1985 The direct costs were estimated by dividing the total of legal, administrative, professional and minor costs for each firm compared to the book value of assets of the year prior to the petition year for each of the five years up to the year of petition.
 The average direct cost of the trucking industry is 9.12 % of the book value of total assets.
-Opler and Titman (1994) The sample consisted of 46,799 public firms, 1,368 of which were experiencing poor performance with negative median sales growth and median stock returns, 1972-1991.
-It compared sales growth, stock returns and changes operating in- come as proxies of firmperformance between normal firms and poor performance firms by testing whether firms with high leverage were more likely to experience performance losses than other firms.
+Opler and Titman (1994) The sample consisted of 46,799 public firms, 1,368 of which were experiencing poor performance with negative median sales growth and median stock returns, 1972 - 1991.
+It compared sales growth, stock returns and changes operating in- come as proxies of firm performance between normal firms and poor performance firms by testing whether firms with high leverage were more likely to experience performance losses than other firms.
 High leveraged firms lose 26% market share compared to their less leveraged competitors in industry downturns.
 They claimed this finding as an indirect cost of financial distress.
-Bankruptcy.
-The cc Liquidation: The s Firancial Distress urt supervised process for breaking and rew ale of a firm's assets and distribution of the s: A situation where a firm's cash flow is in riting debt contracts. proceeds to claimants. sufficient to service its current debts.
+Bankruptcy: The court supervise Liquidation: The sale of a firm' Firancial Distress: A situation Bankruptcy: The court supervised process for breaking and rewriting debt contracts.
+Liquidation: The sale of a firm's assets and distribution of the proceeds to claimants.
+Financial Distress: A situation where a firm's cash flow is insufficient to service its d process for breaking and rewriting debt contracts. 's assets and distribution of the proceeds to claimants. 't where a firm's cash flow is insufficient to service its current debts.